ducthinh17/Clothing-Sales-Prediction-on-E-commerce/README.md

 ## Prediction Algorithms

-Implemented prediction models using the Weka library to classify products into "slow," "stable," and "hot" categories based on their sales performance.
-Evaluated various algorithms, including Decision Tree, SMO, Linear Regression, Naive Bayes, and Random Forest, focusing on Naive Bayes and Random Forest due to their higher accuracy.
+The following section provides an in-depth examination of the implementation of the prediction of `Unit_Sold` Java class, which leverages the Weka library to classify product ratings.
+The primary objective is to categorize products into three groups: "slow," "stable," and "hot," based on their attributes.
+Various algorithms were evaluated, including Decision Tree, SMO, and Linear Regression, but Naive Bayes and Random Forest demonstrated the highest accuracy.

-### The categorization criteria are as follows:
+### Implementation Steps

+1. **Loading the Dataset**: Import the dataset from the specified ARFF file into an Instances object.
+2. **Calculating Quartiles**: Determine thresholds for categorizing sales performance.
+    - Q1 (First Quartile): Represents the 25th percentile of the units_sold data.
+    - Q3 (Third Quartile): Represents the 75th percentile of the units_sold data.
+3. **Creating Nominal Attribute**: Create `units_sold_categories` to classify products based on sales performance.
+4. **Updating Class Index**: Add the `units_sold_categories` attribute to the dataset and update the class index.
+5. **Categorizing Instances**: Classify each instance based on the value of the `units_sold` attribute.
-- **"Slow"**: Instances with units_sold values less than or equal to Q1 (the 25th percentile).
+    - "Slow": Instances with units_sold values ≤ Q1.
-- **"Stable"**: Instances with units_sold values greater than Q1 but less than or equal to Q3 (the 75th percentile).
+    - "Stable": Instances with units_sold values > Q1 but ≤ Q3.
-- **"Hot"**: Instances with units_sold values greater than Q3.
+    - "Hot": Instances with units_sold values > Q3.

 ![The quartile distribution.](Picture/Picture5.png)

+6. **Removing Original Attribute**: Remove the original `units_sold` attribute to streamline the dataset.
+7. **Randomizing and Splitting Dataset**: Divide the dataset into training (80%), test (20%), and validation (10 instances) sets.

+### Algorithm Implementation

+- **Naive Bayes**: Train on the training set, then predict the categories of instances in the test and validation sets.
+Evaluate the performance based on accuracy and other metrics.
+- **Random Forest**: Train on the training set, then predict the categories of instances in the test and validation sets.
+Evaluate the performance based on accuracy and other relevant metrics.

+Overall, the Random Forest algorithm outperformed the Naive Bayes algorithm in accuracy and overall performance metrics.

 ## Model Evaluation